Animalso

 Victor’s recipes are high in meat protein, and they claim that all their recipes contain ingredients that work together to support a strong immune and digestive system.
 However, their recipes contain a sparse amount of vegetables and no fruits.

-Victor mainly produce dry kibble, but they do have a small range of canned foods, as well as cat food and horse feed.
-They have a wide range of grain-free dry dog food options, as well as formulas for different life stages.
+Victor mainly produces dry kibble, but they do have a small range of canned foods, as well as cat food and horse feed.
+They have a wide range of grain-free dry dog food options, and formulas for different life stages.

 Who manufactures Victor?